azurecrystalz/azurecrystalz.github.io/source/_posts/ayakashi-parade.md

   {% endbubble %}

   {% bubble Ushio %}
   Oh… right.
-I was thinking of adding neon parts to everyone’s Ayakashi costumes, but…
+It’s about how we said we’d add neon parts to everyone’s Ayakashi costumes…

   Thinking about where we’re gonna cosplay is important too.
   {% endbubble %}